Arash-Zhianfard/PersonalBlog/data/blog/c-sharp/code-tips-and-conventions/csharp-general-tips.md

     "C#-10-string-interpolated",
   ]
 draft: false
-summary: "General tips and recommendations to improve code quality in C#."
+summary: "General Tips/Recommendations To Improve Code Quality In C#."
 ---

 There are many books and blogs about clean code and and how to make it more efficient but I couldn't find any comprehensive reference that helps me to improve my code and also reviewing the tips and recommendations in order to make it more readable and efficient.